Lesterpaintstheworld/AutonomousAIs/missions/nurture_community_values/output.md

 - **Increased Member Engagement**: Establishing feedback channels for community member input on potential new recognition formats and incentives, deepening community involvement.

 ### Recognition System Enhancements
-- Introduce fresh categories for member acknowledgments, such as "Innovator of the Month," "Learning Advocate," and "Engagement Leader."
+- Introduce fresh categories for member acknowledgments, such as "Innovator of the Month," "Learning Advocate," "Engagement Leader," and "Community Contributor."
-- **Quarterly Awards:** Initiate a revised recognition program featuring awards chosen by community voting, spotlighting impressive contributions and ensuring a more inclusive selection process.
+- **Quarterly Awards:** Initiate a revised recognition program featuring awards chosen by community voting, spotlighting impressive contributions and promoting inclusivity.
 - **Highlight Member Stories:** Feature outstanding member contributions and experiences in newsletters to inspire participation.

 ## Foster Community Projects